-In the Budget 2024-25, the Government has increased the outlay for capital expenditure (capex) on infrastructure sector by 11% from ₹ 10 lakh crore to ₹ 11.11 lakh crore.
-Current Account Deficit (CAD) is expected to decrease to below 1% of gross domestic product (GDP) in FY24.
+In the Budget 2025-26, the Government's outlay for capital expenditure (capex) on infrastructure sector continuous to be at around ₹ 11.21 lakh crore.
+Current Account Deficit (CAD) is expected to decrease to below 1.3% of gross domestic product (GDP) in FY25.
 This reduction is due to well managed goods trade deficit, enhanced net services receipts, rising remittances, and overall macroeconomic stability.
-In FY25, inflation is expected to be within the comfort range of RBI and GDP growth rate is expected to be in the range of 6.5% to 7.5%.
+In FY26, inflation is expected to be within the comfort range of RBI of 4.5% and GDP growth rate is expected to be in the range of 6.3% to 6.5%.

-In the medium term, there are various initiatives in place to continue India's growth momentum.
+In the short to medium term, there are various initiatives in place to continue India's growth momentum.
 Production Linked Incentives for Automotive & Auto Component sector and other sectors are expected to strengthen the manufacturing sector in India, special focus on setting up semiconductor manufacturing in India are going to be major drivers for Auto industry's growth.

-In FY25, the sales of Passenger Vehicle and MHCV segments in India are expected to register around 6% and 11% growth respectively and the sales of Two-wheelers are expected to grow by around 10%.
+In FY26, the sales of Passenger Vehicle and MHCV segments in India are expected to register around 4% and 1% growth respectively.